 Entrepreneurs: Don Hejny

-Nerdwax is an anti slip eyewear retainer that can easily turn any type of glasses into non slip glasses.
-Nerdwax works by creating a layer of friction between your glasses and skin, keeping your glasses in place.
+As an anti-slip eyewear retainer, Nerdwax can easily turn any type of glasses into nonslip glasses.
+Nerdwax is keeping your glasses in place by creating a layer of friction between the skin and your glasses.
 Nerdwax is a great alternative to anti-slip ear hooks and stick on silicone non-slip nose pads – now you can stop sliding glasses without changing the look or feel of your glasses.

-Nerdwax is formulated with your skin in mind!
-It’s made up of only the best Cosmetic Grade All-Natural and Certified Organic Ingredients.
-So, Not only is it great at keeping your glasses on your face, it is also great for your skin!
+Nerdwax is formulated with your skin in mind and is made up using only the best Certified Organic and Cosmetic Grade All-Natural Ingredients.
+It is also great for your skin and great at keeping your glasses on your face.

-All of the ingredients contained in Nerdwax are approved for cosmetic use.
-With that being said, as with any product that comes in contact with your skin it is possible to be allergic to one of the ingredients contained in nerdwax.
-It is always a good idea to spot test a product on the back of your hand or arm first.
+Approved for cosmetic use are all of the ingredients contained in Nerdwax.
+With that being said, as with any product that comes in contact with your skin it is possible to be allergic to one of the ingredients contained in Nerdwax.
+Test a product on the back of your hand or arm first, it is always a good idea to spot.

 |$150,000 for 10%||$150,000 for 17.5% + 10% percent royalty until $150,000 is repaid||Daymond John|

 Arthur is what all the cool kids are wearing.
 It’s trendy orange patterned fabric centerpiece along with the striking grain and color of the Rose wood will add that extra dose of dandy to your outfit.
 They promise wooden bowtie definitely won’t let you down.